 Following completion of a national survey of Acute Hospital Adult Diabetes Services by the National Clinical Programme (NCP) for Diabetes in 2017 it was found that many of the guideline recommendations, such as diagnosis, clinical monitoring of glucose control, insulin regimens, and treatment and monitoring of specific complications are already established as part of routine care for patients with type 1 diabetes.
 As part of the National Pancreas Transplantation Programme, which was established in St Vincent's Hospital in 2016, planning has commenced to establish an endocrinology led islet transplant service for patients with type 1 diabetes within Ireland.
 However, there are two key recommendations that are not yet established as routine care and are currently not widely available in Ireland.
 The guideline recommends that high quality structured patient education must be incorporated into routine care for all people with diabetes.
 It also recommends the measurement of HbA1c levels every 3-6 months in adults with type 1 diabetes.
-To facilitate implementation (SPE) and access to a minimum of 2 consultations with a diabetes healthcare provider per year for all adults with type 1 diabetes.
+To facilitate implementation of this guideline there is a requirement to ensure access to high quality structured patient education (SPE) and access to a minimum of 2 consultations with a diabetes healthcare provider per year for all adults with type 1 diabetes.
 These recommendations will be the primary focus of this guideline implementation plan.